M-Rick/short-panel/README.md

 In order to get everything working, you need to restart your session.

-I will make later a shell script in order to automatize all of this.
+I will make later a shell script to automatize all of this.

 # Screenshots